openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 **Django settings**

-Having a single artifact that runs with different configurations increases stability by improving development parity with other deployment environments. edX applications already support configuration overrides via a yaml file for production environments, but development and test environments tend to configure the application using different code paths via a settings/devstack.py or settings/test.py file.
+Having a single artifact that runs with different configurations increases stability by improving development parity with other deployment environments. edX IDAs already support configuration overrides via a yaml file for production environments, but development and test environments tend to configure the IDA using different code paths via a settings/devstack.py or settings/test.py file.

 Additionally it is not clear which settings are required to be overridden and which settings have values that may technically work but are inappropriate for production systems.
-To alleviate these issues edX Django applications will adopt the following settings structure:
+To alleviate these issues edX Django IDAs will adopt the following settings structure:

 .. code-block:: text